Yakub Shah Chak: Resistance towards first Mughal Invasion

 After the Mughal envoys sent by Akbar failed to cooperate with the Sultanate, Yousuf stayed back.
 Akbar, enraged, ordered Raja Bhagwant Das, the Governor of Amber and Lahore, to invade Kashmir.
 Bhagwant Das set out from Attock with 5000 horses accompanied by Mirza Shah Rukh and Shah Quli Mahram.
 To repulse this Invasion, Yousuf organised his army.
 The right guard of the army was commanded by Yakub and Abul Ma'ali.

 The belligerents met at Buliasa Pass.
-Although the clash went in the favour of Kashmiris, Yousuf was convinced that he wouldn't be able to fend off Mughal invaders from the valley as hinted by Bhagwant Das.
-On 14 February 1586, Yousuf fled Kashmir and joined Bhagwant Das in the Mughal camp leaving all the internal and external matters of the state in the hands of his naive and inexperienced son, Yakub.
+Although the clash went in the favour of Kashmiris, Yousuf held talks with the envoys and after a whole night of discussion was convinced that further resistance would be useless and after cheering up the inhabitants and soldiers in various villages and posts, left his camp with a few horsemen to the Mughal camp on 14 February 1586.

 Reign

-After his father's departure, Yakub ascended the throne on 14 February 1586 with the consent of the ministers and nobles and officially adopted the title Isma'īl Shah for himself after Shah Ismail of Iran.
+Abandoned by his father, Yakub ascended the throne on 14 February 1586 with the consent of Kashmiri ministers and nobles and officially adopted the title Isma'īl Shah for himself after Shah Ismail of Iran.

 Struggle against Mughal forces

 As the Mughal forces suffered in heavy snowfall and the scarcity of food and resources, Kashmiri commanders inflicted great loss upon the invaders.
 Seeing the disintegration of his forces, Bhagwant Das started to make peace talks with Sultan Yakub by sending Mirza Akbar Shahi to him.
 Both the sides agreed on ending hostilities towards each other.
 On the other hand, Yousuf agreed on different terms with Bhagwant Das.
-The terms included that Yousuf would retain his throne, but the major administrative positions will be held by the Mughals.
+The terms included that the coins should be struck and the Khutba recited in the name of Emperor Akbar; Yousuf would retain his throne, but the major administrative positions would be held by the Mughals.
 Other than this, Yousuf's primary duty was to dethrone Yakub and place him in the court of Akbar.
 This treaty marked the end of the first Mughal invasion as the Mughal forces withdrew from Kashmir.
 Yousuf was presented to Akbar but was imprisoned on his orders, violating the treaty.
 This treaty was not approved by Yakub and the nobles.
+Yakub and his followers had coins struck and Khutba read in Yakub's name.